Dr G A Solan

 In this research programme we develop the concept of remote MLC to enhance the performance of an AD catalyst.
 In particular, we will be targeting metal catalysts that incorporate the biologically relevant 2-pyridonate functionality within the multidentate ligand frame.
 Both precious metals (e.g., Ir, Pd, Ru) and earth abundant metal centres (e.g., Fe, Co, Mn) will be investigated while bi- and tridentate ligands will be prepared using routes developed in our group.
 Comprehensive screening of their complexes as AD catalysts will be performed with a range of hydrogen rich substrates (e.g, and alcohols and amines) to ascertain their versatility and performance characteristics.

-The online application and supporting documents are due by Monday 21st January 2019.
+How to apply The online application and supporting documents are due by Thursday 25th April 2019.

 Any applications submitted after the deadline will not be accepted for the studentship scheme.